drogalis/Flat-Map-RB-Tree/README.md

 - The key and value must be default constructible.
 - The key and value must be copy or move assignable.
 - Memory isn't deallocated on erase.
 Must call shrink_to_fit to free memory, or wait on destructor.
-- <u>Weakness:</u> All the iterators are invalidated on all modifying operations.
+- *Weakness:* All the iterators are invalidated on all modifying operations.

 #### Constructor